MOR Entertainment: Theme music and stingers

 Before the MOR era in 2001, it has been known to use Radio Romance jingles on early Radio Romance stations.
 When the first Star Radio opened in 1994 in CDO, it has been spreading to other provinces in 1995.
 It used jingles from "Hi-Qume" of WKQI and Cut 10 of American Mix from WBLI from JAM Creative Productions.
 In 1997, it used Cut 4 of American Mix and also some ABS-CBN Shouts with jingles, David Bang sung the theme music for ABS-CBN Radio.
-Some jingles between 1994-1999 was heard on that one "lost media" video that got deleted containing jingles of 93.9 Star Radio and the ABS-CBN Radio American Mix Cut 4 Jingle seen on ABS-CBN Legazpi.
-In 1999-2001, it was only some jingles from 82.5 Northwave and ABS-CBN shouts and also "For Life!".
+In 1999–2001, it was only some jingles from 82.5 Northwave and ABS-CBN shouts and also "For Life!".
 The first theme music was recorded in English by Anna Fegi in 2001.
 In 2007, in line with MOR’s 6th anniversary, a pop-rock jingle was launched, entitled "Ang Gusto Ko, MOR" performed by Emman Abatayo of Pinoy Dream Academy.
 The original jingle was revived in early 2011, performed by artists like Erik Santos, Toni Gonzaga and Aiza Seguerra.

 On July 7, 2013, MOR rebranded as a national brand and refreshed its theme, launching a new music video on ASAP 18.
 The refreshed jingle, recorded in Filipino and English by Toni Gonzaga, Vice Ganda, and Daniel Padilla, incorporated elements from DWRR-FM’s original jingle and the pre-2013 MOR jingle.
 It was used until August 7, 2016, when a romance-themed version by Bailey May and Ylona Garcia replaced it— mainly on the Manila station, while provincial stations used alternate jingles by Dennis Ba-ang (David Bang).
 By June 4, 2017, management reverted to the original 2013 jingle as the primary theme, retiring the newer version weeks later.

 On July 21, 2018, ahead of its relaunch as MOR Philippines, a new network jingle debuted at the Pinoy Music Awards, blending the 2013 jingle with David Bang's regional stingers.
 The full version was launched on September 24, 2018, sung once again by Gonzaga, Vice Ganda, and Padilla.
 Two sub-versions were created, one of them omits the “For Life” tagline for use by regional stations with distinct slogans.
 This jingle is also used by MOR Entertainment.